netham45/screamrouter/Readme/ui.md

 Sources are where your audio comes from.
 To manage sources:

-1. Click on the "Sources" section in the main menu.
+1. Look at the left panel of the dashboard.
 2. To add a new source, click the "Add Source" button.

 ![Add Source Interface](/images/AddSource.png)